austinbuchanan/ricardoracing/README.md

 	The .csv file organizes information by horse in the order that you entered it in a table-style fashion.
 	These tables include the horse's name and an inbreeding coefficient at the top of each table, and varying rows of data consisting of:
-	..*the horse's relative's name
+	* the horse's relative's name
-	..*the inbreeding stats
+	* the inbreeding stats
-	..*the number of crosses
+	* the number of crosses
-	..*the lines
+	* the lines
-	..*the blood %
+	* the blood %
-	..*the influence
+	* the influence
-	..*the AGR
+	* the AGR
-	If there is no data in the table, it means that you have either entered the wrong username or password.
+	If there is no data in the table, it means that you have entered the wrong username and/or password.
 	If there is no data in 1 or more tables, but there are inbreeding coeffecients, it means that allbreedpedigree.com does not have a record of that horse's relatives for the specified constraints.